LunarWatcher/obsidian-webdav-sync/CONTRIBUTING.md

 ### Testing

 Some functionality is tested via jest.
 Running these tests can be done with `npm run test`.
 They're also run automatically in the CI when a PR is made.

+When writing code, anything that can be  tested standalone without any obsidian APIs being involved can go in this file.
+Obsidian's runtime is unfortunately fully private and proprietary, so those cannot be accessed in unit tests without writing an entire mock suite first, and fuck that.

 ### Integration testing